designedmind/2017/multiple-drafts-overview.md

 But beyond the unsavoury echo of substance dualism, exactly why a functional version of the Theatre should be problematic is less clear.
-There is the familiar spectre of infinite regress.
+The familiar spectre of infinite regress is perhaps one worry.
 If explaining conscious agency requires positing an "inner" conscious agent, and so on _ad infinitum_, then clearly we have a problem.
 But as long as any posited inner agent is strictly simpler than the agent which contains it, infinite regress is avoided.
 Indeed Dennett's own theories, and related positions such as Lycan's "homuncular functionalism" ([Lycan, 1987](#lycan87)), propose exactly such a decomposition of the self into strictly smaller proto-selves.